 Strategies

 Energy is by far the largest contributor to our emissions inventory.
 The iCAP focuses on a detailed strategy of building energy conservation, de-carbonizing our generation systems, and the addition of renewable energy sources.
-We think this 'conserve-and-load' approach is achievable, affordable, and implementable.
-Our plan calls for a reduction in building energy use of 50% by 2025.
+We think a 'conserve-and-load' approach is achievable, affordable, and implementable.
+Our plan calls for a reduction in building energy use of 40% by 2025.
 This requires comprehensive energy conservation efforts with contributions from a variety of sources including: building retro-commissioning, HVAC improvements, and lighting retrofits as examples.
-This aggressive conservation plan will allow us to eliminate coal combustion by 2015, and abandon in place our old, and expensive-to-maintain coal-fired assets.
+The intent of this aggressive conservation plan is to allow us to eliminate coal combustion by 2017.
 We also seek to meet the State’s Renewable Portfolio Standard of 25% renewable energy use by 2025.

-We seek to halve emissions from transportation by 2025 by encouraging alternative modes of commuting to campus, exploring central campus movement and parking patterns, providing a transportation package, encouraging telecommuting and improving bicycling infrastructure.
+We seek to significantly reduce (up to ½) our emissions from transportation by 2025 by encouraging alternative modes of commuting to campus, exploring central campus movement and parking patterns, encouraging telecommuting and improving bicycling infrastructure.
 A 'no net increase' in building square footage (after current planned projects are completed), aggressive energy and green standards for any new or renovation projects, and the elimination of some of the existing building stock, will help us achieve GHG emission neutrality.
 The plan calls for increased recycling, sustainable agriculture on the University’s South Farms, methane capture from livestock manure, and setting up local food and composting systems.
 It also calls for water conservation, a local carbon registry, the ability to purchase local carbon offsets, and the implementation of a carbon sequestration program.
-The implications of the power requirements of National Petascale Computing Facility are also analyzed.
 Finally, the cumulative effect of all our recommendations and strategies are captured in an emissions mitigation wedge chart that shows our emissions trajectory declining to zero by 2050.

 Commitments

 The targets and strategies detailed in this report represent a series of commitments the University is making in order to achieve its goal of carbon neutrality by 2050.
 The 11 core commitments outlined below, are based on our emissions inventory, projections for future emissions, targets, and scenario strategies that were developed as part of a larger climate planning process for the campus.

 Energy Conservation.
-In the near term, the University will implement decentralized energy billing at the college level in 2011, and at departmental levels by 2012.
-The University will attain a 30% reduction in total building energy use (Excluding Petascale see 3.1.2) by fiscal year (FY) 2015 as compared to FY 2008, and a 25% reduction in associated building related emissions.
+In the near term, the University will implement decentralized energy billing at the college level in 2011.
+The University will attain a 30% reduction in total building energy use (Excluding Petascale see 3.1.2) by fiscal year (FY) 2020 as compared to FY 2008, and a 25% reduction in associated building related emissions.
 Appropriate maintenance levels will be allocated to ensure that energy reductions are sustained.

 Financing.
-The University will immediately establish a dedicated, centrally coordinated funding pool for energy conservation projects.
+The University will establish a dedicated, centrally coordinated funding pool for energy conservation projects within the next 3 years.
 This "clean energy" fund will allow for both internal (student fees, faculty contributions, staff contributions, energy savings reinvestment, capital programs), and external (programs, rebates, donations, outside investors) participation.
 It will be established as a capital infusion and coordination mechanism aimed at physical energy and energy cost reductions that also allows for the sustained maintenance of these investments.

 Coal Use at Abbott Power Plant.
-The University will cease all investment in coal-fueled systems at Abbott power plant beyond operating expenses.
-We will commission a detailed study that examines campus energy generation and distribution systems specifically tasked with planning for: a) eliminating summer coal use by 2013; b) eliminating all coal use by 2015; and c) generating and distributing thermal energy more efficiently (through hot water distribution, regeneration, geothermal looping, etc.) by 2020.
+The University will cease all investments intended to extend the operating life of coal-fueled systems at Abbott power plant.
+A detailed study that examines campus energy generation and distribution systems will be made.
+The study will specifically task planning to identify the earliest possible date for the elimination of coal steam production.
+The study will also evaluate the potential for: a) eliminating summer coal use in the near term; b) eliminating all coal use by 2017; and c) alternative means of generating and distributing thermal energy (e.g. hot water distribution, regeneration, geothermal looping, etc.) in the long term.